Anthony Hopkins: Directing

-Reception and acting style
+Artistry and reception

 Hopkins is renowned for his preparation for roles.
 He indicated in interviews that once he has committed to a project, he will go over his lines as many times as is needed (sometimes upwards of 200) until the lines sound natural to him, so that he can "do it without thinking".
 This leads to an almost casual style of delivery that belies the amount of groundwork done beforehand.
-While it can allow for some careful improvisation, it has also brought him into conflict with the occasional director who departs from the script, or demands what the actor views as an excessive number of takes.
+While it can allow for some careful improvisation, it has also brought him into conflict with the occasional director who departs from the script or demands what the actor views as an excessive number of takes.
 Hopkins has stated that after he is finished with a scene, he simply discards the lines, not remembering them later on.
 This is unlike others who usually remember their lines from a film, even years later.

-Richard Attenborough, who directed Hopkins on five occasions, found himself going to great lengths during the filming of Shadowlands (1993) to accommodate the differing approaches of his two stars (Hopkins and Debra Winger), who shared many scenes.
+In the mid-1970s, he started a collaboration with Richard Attenborough who called him "the greatest actor of his generation".
+Attenborough, who directed Hopkins on five occasions, found himself going to great lengths during the filming of Shadowlands (1993) to accommodate the differing approaches of his two stars (Hopkins and Debra Winger), who shared many scenes.
 Whereas Hopkins preferred the spontaneity of a fresh take and liked to keep rehearsals to a minimum, Winger rehearsed continuously.
 To allow for this, Attenborough stood in for Hopkins during Winger's rehearsals, only bringing him in for the last one before a take.
 The director praised Hopkins for "this extraordinary ability to make you believe when you hear him that it is the very first time he has ever said that line.
 It's an incredible gift."

 Renowned for his ability to remember lines, Hopkins keeps his memory supple by learning things by heart such as poetry and Shakespeare.
 In Steven Spielberg's Amistad (1997), Hopkins astounded the crew with his memorisation of a seven-page courtroom speech, delivering it in one go.
-An overawed Spielberg could not bring himself to call Hopkins "Tony", and insisted on addressing him as Sir Anthony throughout the shoot.
+An overawed Spielberg could not bring himself to call Hopkins "Tony" and insisted on addressing him as Sir Anthony throughout the shoot.